Drug Device Combination Product Consultant

 CAPA Management For Combination Products

-CAPA management of drugs and device combination products are as follow:
+CAPA management of drug-device combination products are as follow:

 To ensure that devices meet a DDCP regulatory requirement of Combination Products